“We do not learn from experience; we learn from reflection on experience.”

 To continue, as the term implies, reflection is looking into oneself and describing what you see.
 To put it in simple language, reflection is to think about something and identify areas for improvement.
 To define, reflection refers to a process of examining ourselves, our perspectives, and our experiences to help us gain insight into our actions and see how to move forward.
 This can also be defined as a way to assess ourselves, see ways of working and determine our future actions (Libguides, 2021).

 But, do you know that self-reflecting or teamwork reflection is becoming an important source of learning in various professions?
 If yes, you are going the right way.
-There are several models of reflection which are used by various business professionals, students, teachers, nursing staff, etc. to reflect on their past experiences and can work on their self-improvement.
+There are several models of reflection that are used by various business professionals, students, teachers, nursing staff, etc. to reflect on their past experiences and can work on their self-improvement.
+A research study of students found that four out of five students recognized the importance of writing reflective journals towards understanding their potential for self-growth.

 That being the case, this blog will effectively discuss different reflection models that can assist you in reflecting upon your experiences effectively.
 Alongside elucidated illustrations of models, detailed examples of the implementation of models are also provided with each model.